mbyien/RP2040-Embedded-Rust-Temperature-Checker/README.md

 # Embedded-Rust-Temperature-Checker-RP2040

-A comprehensive temperature and humidity logging system built with Rust for the Raspberry Pi Pico (RP2040), featuring multiple RTC options, thermal printer support, and detailed analytics.
+A robust temperature and humidity logging system developed in Rust for the Raspberry Pi Pico (RP2040).
+The system supports multiple real-time clock (RTC) configurations, provides UART-based data export in .txt format, and includes comprehensive analytics for detailed monitoring and evaluation.

 ## Features